 Like GDPR, CCPA is not restricted to the companies that reside inside its borders.
 It follows the data of its state residents which means that national companies that serve California based customers must comply with the regulations as well.
 In fact, one issue will be what multi-regional corporations decide to do; silo and treat the personal information of California residents separately from their other data, or adapt CCPA regulations universally.

-CCPA does not specify data breach notification requirements as the state already has a breach notification statute.
+CCPA does not specify data breach notification requirements as the state already has a security breach notification statute.
 Although there are no fines levied by its enforcers, it does create a private right of action to recover potential damages of $100 to $750 for each affected consumer in a risk class action suit.

 Other states following suit